 Two cinematic icons star in this film.
 First, there is Johnny Whitaker, Jody on Family Affair.
 Balancing him out is Kristine DeBell who started her career as the title character in the pornographic musical Alice in Wonderland (1976).
 Both of them ground the film by oozing middle-age parenting.
 The cat’s voice is performed by Eric Roberts (Star 80).

 A Talking Cat!?! is copyrighted.
 It is available on DVD.

 Screenwriter: Andrew Helm (as Sebastian Dinwiddie)*

-* I can’t say for sure that Sebastian Dinwiddie is Andrew Helm.
-However, Lou Costello plays the character Sebastian Dinwiddie (note the “i” and “l” change) in the film The Naughty Nineties.
+Note: I can’t say for sure that Sebastian Dinwiddie is Andrew Helm.
+However, Lou Costello plays the character Sebastian Dinwiddle (note the “i” and “l” change) in the film The Naughty Nineties.
 It’s clearly not a real name.

 A family’s ranch is being foreclosed on and so they have to sell it to a businessman from the city who wants to build a mall, which seems odd given it would be, you know, way out in the forest.
 There’s a talking horse but actually, he doesn’t have anything to do with saving the family.

 This film is arguably better than A Talking Cat!?!
 But it has four 5-minute long girl-horse montages that are just bizarre.
 Still: cute film and perfect for those who love horses.